top of page

 The Annual Print and PDI Competitions

-• No Nature Image will be allowed in either the Open Colour or Open Mono categories
+• No Nature images will be allowed in the Open Colour or Mono sections.

-• A maximum of 5 images will be allowed in each category.
+• A maximum of five images will be allowed in each category.

-• The current two sections A and B will continue as normal within each category.
+• The current two sections A & B will continue as normal within each category.

-• Marking will continue using 3 judges who will judge on the buttons awarding from 2 to 5 marks each giving a possible score of between 6 and 15 for each image.
+• Marking is by three judges who will judge on the button awarding 2 to 5 marks each giving a possible score of between 6 and 15 for each image.

-• With an agreement, prints may be retained for the exhibition.
+• With agreement prints may be retained for the exhibition.

 bottom of page